sindhuk95/SKY130_PD_WS_DAY2/README.md

 A typical standard cell characterization flow that is followed in the industry includes the following steps:

-1.Read in the models and tech files
+1. Read in the models and tech files

-2. Read extracted spice netlist
+2. Read extracted spice Netlist

-3 .Recognise behaviour of the cell
+3. Recognise behavior of the cells
 4. Read the subcircuits
 5. Attach power sources
 6. Apply stimulus to characterization setup

-7. Provide necessary output capacitance loads
+7. Provide neccesary output capacitance loads

-8. Provide necessary simulation commands
+8. Provide neccesary simulation commands

 Now all these 8 steps are fed in together as a configuration file to a characterization software called GUNA.
 This software generates timing, noise, power models.
 These .libs are classified as Timing characterization, power characterization and noise characterization.